chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Users can make their own choice – they see recommendations from content based, knowledge based etc.

-  - Diff algos return diff values, and for this user, we show R1 and R2
+  - different algos return different values, and for this user, we show R1 and R2

   - Crucial is to explain to the user, the results